DaSchmidtke/Goldman-Hodgkin-Katz-Equation/readme.md

 ![Output](/www/Output.jpg)

-Finally, you can choose between the following presets:
+Finally, the App allows you to choose between the following presets:

 Resting membrane potential of a cephalopod neuron\
 Peak membrane potential of a cephalopod neuron during spiking\